AymanHawk/DelphAI/README.md

     ollama list
     ```
 4. You should see llama3 listed among the available models.
 Native support for other models will come soon.
 5. There are a few llama3 models available with different parameter counts such as 8b 🟢, 70b 🟡, and 405b 🔴.
-Downloading llama3: 8b 🟢 is advised, as larger parameter models will require a higher performing computer, since ollama runs locally on your computer.
+Downloading llama3: 8b 🟢 is advised, as larger parameter models will require a higher performing computer since ollama runs locally on your computer.

 ## Project Installation